Senior Cycling

 • 6 nights lodging at three or four-star hotels or inns

-• 6 breakfasts, 4 lunches and 3 dinners
+• 13 meals: 6 breakfasts, 4 lunches and 3 dinners

-• Experienced and cycling expert tour guides
+• Experienced and cycling expert tour guideis

 • In-ride drinks & snacks